explainers-by-googlers/Web-Environment-Integrity/explainer.md

 ## Goals

-- Allow web servers to evaluate the authenticity of the device and honest representation of the software stack and the traffic from the device.
+- Allow web servers to evaluate the authenticity of the device and honest representation of the software stack and the traffic from the device to exclude certain devices they don't like.
-- Offer an adversarially robust and long-term sustainable anti-abuse solution.
+- Offer an adversarially robust and long-term sustainable solution for excluding humans.
 - Don't enable new cross-site user tracking capabilities through attestation.
-- Continue to allow web browsers to browse the Web without attestation.
+- Continue to allow web browsers to browse the Web without attestation, except in very rare cases.

 ## Non-goals

 - Enable reliable client-side validation of verdicts: Signatures must be validated server-side, as client javascript may be modified to alter the validation result.
-- Enforce or interfere with browser functionality, including plugins and extensions.
+- Enforce or interfere with browser functionality, including plugins and extensions, except ad-blockers.
 - Access to this functionality from non-[Secure Contexts](https://www.w3.org/TR/secure-contexts/).

 ## Example use cases

-- Detect social media manipulation and fake engagement.
+- Detect social media manipulation and fake engagement, because clickfarms then need to buy more Android phones to continue doing that
-- Detect non-human traffic in advertising to improve user experience and access to web content
+- Detect non-human traffic in advertising to make more money
-- Detect phishing campaigns (e.g. webviews in malicious apps)
+- Make sure phishing campaigns (e.g. webviews in malicious apps) can target real users only and block automated security tools ssscanning them
-- Detect bulk hijacking attempts and bulk account creation.
+- Detect bulk hijacking attempts and bulk account creation, because we don't have 100 other ways of rate limiting that already
-- Detect large scale cheating in web based games with fake clients
+- Detect large scale cheating in web based games with fake clients in the well-known games in browsers[citation needed]
-- Detect compromised devices where user data would be at risk
+- Detect rooted devices to block rooted Android CustomROM users even more
-- Detect account takeover attempts by identifying password guessing
+- Detect account takeover attempts by identifying password guessing, because we don't have 100 other ways of rate limiting that already
+- Detect and prevent website testers from testing websites with automated testing tools

 ## How it works